Bluebellgray Home Design Advice

-Reflecting on lessons learned from the property's renovation
+Reflecting on lessons learned from her property's renovation

 As Fi is currently in the midst of renovating and transforming her home it seemed the fitting time to look back at her beautiful, colour-filled former home and consider lessons learned from its renovations.

 Fi’s last home was a Victorian former coach house, a unique property of elegant proportions that had been sympathetically renovated, maintaining original features that nodded to it’s history whilst feeling light, open and contemporary.
 Originally designed to store horse drawn carriages, the cobblestone entrance and arched ceilings remain at the property serving as a reminder of it’s former function; the original cobblestones, which would have once echoed with the clatter of horses hooves, still lie underneath what became the family living room.

 A home with a story to tell is a great starting point for Fi who is passionate about memories, meaning and objects that transport you back to a joyful moment.
 The home had been renovated by a developer and, excluding a couple of tedious plumbing and roof issues, was more or less a blank canvas for Fi to fill with signature Bluebellgray style.
 Reflecting on the renovations of her former home, Fi shared her home design expriences and how these have shaped her current project.